fengcong1992/SolarNet/README.md

 **SolarNet2.0**: Convolutional Neural Networks for Intra-hour Solar Forecasting Based on Sky Image Sequences

-**SolarNet1.1**: A sky image-based deep convolutional neural network for intra-hour solar forecasting
+**SolarNet1.1**: SolarNet: A sky image-based deep convolutional neural network for intra-hour solar forecasting

-**SolarNet1.0**: A sky image-based deep convolutional neural network for intra-hour solar forecasting
+**SolarNet1.0**: SolarNet: A Deep Convolutional Neural Network for Solar Forecasting via Sky Images

 ## How to use